swiftlang/swift-foundation/README.md

 ## Building and Testing

-Building the Foundation package requires the under-development [Swift 5.9 toolchain](https://www.swift.org/download/#swift-59-development) on or later than May 3rd 2023 (607f4eb), on macOS and Linux.
+Building the Foundation package requires the under-development [Swift 5.9 toolchain](https://www.swift.org/download/#swift-59-development) on or later than September 1st, 2023 (46a3b41), on macOS and Linux.
 ### macOS

 macOS Ventura 13.3.1 is the minimum supported version.